soakb432/odin-recipes/README.md

-# odin-recipes
+# Odin Recipes Website

-My first official "project" for The Odin Project: **Recipes website**
+My first official "project" for The Odin Project.

 ## What I've applied and reinforced during this project
 - Basic HTML sintax.